usdot-jpo-ode/jpo-cvmanager/README.md

 <b>API Variables</b>

-- COUNTS_DB_TYPE: Set to either "MongoDB" or "BigQuery" depending on where the message counts are stored.
 - COUNTS_MSG_TYPES: Set to a list of message types to include in counts query.
 Sample format is described in the sample.env.
 - BSM_DB_NAME: The database name for BSM visualization data.
 - SSM_DB_NAME: The database name for SSM visualization data.